Animation in the United States in the television era

-Due to the perceived cheap production values, poor animation, and mixed critical and commercial reception, this period is sometimes referred to as the bronze age or dark age of American animation by critics and animation historians.
+Due to the perceived cheap production values, heavily limited creative freedom of artists and animators, low-quality animation, and mixed critical and commercial reception, this period is often referred to as the Bronze Age or The Dark Age of American animation by critics and animation historians.
 Despite this, the era is fondly remembered by members of Generation X who grew up with Saturday-morning cartoons in the 1970s and 1980s.